15-Month-Old Not Talking: Should You Be Worried?

 Late Talking in Children

-1 in 4 children are late talkers.
-A “late-talker” is a typically developing toddler between 18 and 30 months who has a good understanding of language but has a limited spoken vocabulary for their age.
+A “late-talker” is a toddler between 18 and 30 months who has a good understanding of language but has a limited spoken vocabulary for their age.

 If your child is not using at least 20 words by 18 months or 100 words by 24 months, talk to your primary care provider or seek evaluation from a speech-language pathologist.